Husband accused of murdering wife tells of sex problems in their marriage

 A HUSBAND accused of murdering his wife told the police he had experienced sex problems with her during their marriage.

-David Maggs, 71, is on trial accused of murdering Linda Maggs, 74, as they were about to enter the final stages of their divorce.
+David Maggs, 71, is on trial accused of murdering Linda Maggs, 74, as they were about to enter the final stages of a divorce.

 The defendant admits manslaughter on the ground of diminished responsibility after the victim was stabbed at the home they shared in Pontypool.

-Cardiff Crown Court have heard that the estranged couple were going through a bitter divorce that could have been concluded in a matter of weeks.
+Cardiff Crown Court has heard that the estranged couple were going through a bitter divorce that was due to conclude in a matter of weeks.

 MORE NEWS: Everything we know so far about the Ryan O’Connor murder trial